thiloho/aurora/src/content/about/about.md

----
-title: "aurora"
-description: "Minimalistic blog theme built with Astro, focused on accessibility and usability."
----

 ## About

 aurora is a minimal blog theme built with Astro, Svelte and plain CSS.
 It is focused on accessibility and usability.